gopelkujo/react-goku-carousel/README.md

 react-native support is experimental and I have no plan pushing it forward.
 I start to think that lower level abstraction to share the implementation between the platforms are more appropriate.
-We have two different implementations of the react-swipeable-views API.
+We have two different implementations of the react-goku-carousel API.

 ```jsx
 import React from 'react';